csrc-sdsu/mole/MOLE_SW_DESIGN.md

 ## Ownership

-Are you sure you own the code you are thinking of submitting?
-"How to Copyright Software" by MJ Salone, Nolo Press, 1990 says:

-Doing work on your own time that is very similar to programming you do for your employer on company time can raise nasty legal problems.
-In this situation, it's best to get a written release from your employer in advance.

 Place a copyright notice in all the important files you submit.
 Code can be submitted under your copyright, but the license must be present for inclusion in the library.

 ---